-The City will work within its jurisdictional authority to deliver accessibility improvements in the community, which aim to complement the actions of other regional agencies who play important roles in improving the outcomes for people with disabilities.
-Health authorities, regional and provincial governments, community associations, commercial and institutional enterprise, and non-profits all directly impact the accessibility of programs, infrastructure and supports across our community.
-The City recognizes that strong leadership, collaboration and coordination can help address accessibility challenges throughout our community.
+The City will work within its jurisdictional authority to deliver accessibility improvements in the community, which aim to complement the actions of other regional agencies that play important roles in improving the outcomes for people with disabilities.
+Health authorities, regional and provincial governments, community associations, commercial and institutional enterprises, and non-profits all have a direct impact on the accessibility of programs, infrastructure, and supports across our community.
+The City recognizes that strong leadership, collaboration, and coordination can help address accessibility challenges throughout our community.

-In order to deliver the most benefit, the City will build upon its organizational knowledge.
-The City must increase its awareness and skills so that it can achieve higher standards in accessible design, programs and service delivery.
+The City must increase its awareness and skills so that it can achieve higher standards in accessible design, programs, and service delivery.
 The following elements represent the nature of accessibility work required from the City:

-&lt;sup>13 Bish, R. & Clemens, E. (2008).
-Local Government in British Columbia (4th ed.).
-Union of British Columbia Municipalities.
-Retrieved on 2019-08-28 from www.ubcm.ca

-- Capacity building Focused education and training: Increasing staff awareness, skills, knowledge and competencies will help guide accessibility improvements in design and service delivery. - Prevention Introducing new accessibility design standards: Design policies and standards for facilities, transportation, information and services will help the City better integrate accessibility requirements into design processes, avoiding the creation of barriers so that they can be optimized alongside other project requirements. - Removal Retroactive accessibility improvements: Many barriers exist due to infrastructure, program and technology design and installation, implementation, decisions and trade-offs made in the past. - Insights Accessibility data and information: Information related to the community profile, types of barriers, their prevalence, impact and patterns will help the city better manage priorities. - Planning Prioritization and coordination: Project planning and prioritization should occur in an integrated fashion with annual program budget cycles and coordinated with other capital and operational investments and programs, to take advantage of any and all synergy opportunities to maximize benefits.
-The City must carefully balance a wide range of community interests, resource and investments to achieve the required accessibility outcomes.
+Capacity-building - Focused education and training: Increasing staff awareness, skills, knowledge, and competencies will help guide accessibility improvements in design and service delivery.

+Prevention - Introducing new accessibility design standards: Design policies and standards for facilities, transportation, information, and services will help the City better integrate accessibility requirements into design processes, avoiding the creation of barriers so that accessibility can be optimized alongside other project requirements.

+Removal - Retroactive accessibility improvements: Many barriers exist due to infrastructure, program and technology design and installation, implementation, decisions, and trade-offs made in the past.

+Insights - Accessibility data and information: Information related to the community profile, types of barriers, their prevalence, impact, and patterns will help the City better manage priorities.

+Planning - Prioritization and coordination: Project planning and prioritization should occur in an integrated fashion with annual program budget cycles, and coordinate with other capital and operational investments and programs to take advantage of any and all synergy opportunities to maximize benefits.
+The City must carefully balance a wide range of community interests, resources, and investments to achieve the required accessibility outcomes.

-Balancing Needs Across Community
+its local government

+responsibility to remove

+and prevent barriers

+across public spaces,

+programs, and services.

+Victoria recognizes

+BALANCING NEEDS ACROSS COMMUNITY.

-Planning and design of the City infrastructure, programs and services requires careful balancing of changing and often competing needs.
-Trade-offs are always part of the design process, and designers, project managers and service-providers must carefully balance safety, security, affordability, equity, sustainability, quality, time, cost and other important requirements.
-Careful attention and intelligent management is required to avoid inadvertently introducing risks to one user group, when reducing the risks to another.
-Often situations arise where compromises are required for many users, to ensure the minimum acceptable needs are met for all.
+Planning and design of the City infrastructure, programs, and services requires careful balancing of changing and often competing needs.
+Trade-offs are always part of the design process, and designers, project managers, and service providers must carefully balance safety, equity, security, affordability, sustainability, quality, time, cost, and other important requirements.
+Evaluation and prioritization of these variables is required to effectively manage risk.
+Often situations arise where compromises are required for many users to ensure the minimum acceptable needs are met for all.
+Processes and tools to manage these variables will be developed through an iterative process and will improve over time through the implementation of this Framework and the Corporate Equity Lens.

-Education and enforcement of the desired user behaviours are also important factors to ensure the infrastructure and programs function as intended.
-Having enhanced accessibility information, awareness and creative approaches will help reach more optimal trade-offs.
-With accessibility requirements at the design table, the City will be in a better position to balance important community needs.
+Education and enforcement of the desired user behaviours are also important factors to ensure that infrastructure and programs function as intended.
+Having enhanced accessibility information, awareness, and creative approaches will help achieve better outcomes.

+With accessibility requirements at the design table, the City will be in a better position to balance community needs, remove systemic barriers, promote inclusion, and create a more positive and respectful community.